michealken30/daas-projects/general_info/managed-kubernetes-cluster-guide.md

-# Running Managed Kubernetes Clusters on EKS, AKS, GKE, and Oracle Cloud
+# Running Managed Kubernetes Clusters on EKS, AKS, GKE and Oracle Cloud

 To connect and manage a managed Kubernetes cluster (EKS, AKS, GKE, or Oracle Cloud), you will need a Linux environment.
 This can be:
 - Native Linux